Kracken256/quix/docs/docs/type-system.md

 }
 ```

-## J Default Serialization V1
+## QUIX Default Serialization V1
-J has a standard type serialization format that can be used to serialize types to a string and deserialize types from a string.
+QUIX has a standard type serialization format that can be used to serialize types to a string and deserialize types from a string.
 The serialization format is as follows:
 1. Get human-readable type name
 1. Reduce type name by removing all whitespace
 1. Base58 encode the above string with the following alphabet: `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`